Meet the Council

 When she’s not advocating for her community, Anna enjoys gardening, crocheting, cooking, and spending quality time with her family.
 These hobbies provide her with joy and relaxation, allowing her to nurture her creativity and strengthen family bonds.
 She is always eager to connect with others who share her passion for making a difference.
 She has been a member of the Council since December 2022.

-Council Member – Stacy Alaribe
+Meet the Vice-Chair – Stacy Alaribe

 Stacy serves as a person with an I/DD on this Council.
 She was born, raised and currently resides in Reno, Nevada.
 Stacy is a Nigerian American who attended elementary through high school in the public education system in Washoe County.
 Stacy is also the Chair of the UNR-NCED Community Advisory Committee.
 Stacy has her Masters in Social Work from the University of Nevada, Reno and is a recent graduate of the NGCDD Partners in Policymaking program.
 She has been a member of this Council since July 2020.